kubernetes/enhancements/keps/sig-apps/961-maxunavailable-for-statefulset/README.md

 #### Beta

-- Enabled by default with default value of 1 with upgrade downgrade tested at least manually.
+- Enabled by default with default value of 1 with upgrade/downgrade tested at least manually.
-- Additional e2e tests listed in the test plan should be added.
+- Additional e2e/integration tests listed in the test plan should be added.

+#### GA

 - No critical bugs reported and no bad feedbacks collected.

 ### Upgrade / Downgrade Strategy